AEPForGTE/ILLOD/README.md

 - The first function checks whether an additional file for AEP detection is stored in the input_data folder.
 It writes the list of detected AEP groups (Abbreviation Expansion Pairs) into the file "found_AEP_groups.json".

 - The 2nd function generates a modified version of the requirements data by replacing some terms with their corresponding abbreviations.
+By default, the main routine replaces 100 long forms with abbreviations.
+This value can be changed by modifying the NUM_OF_REPLACEMENTS variable in main.py.
+Note that only values between 0 and 400 are allowed.

 - Finally, the 3rd function runs the ten fold validation function with the NUM_OF_REPLACEMENTS parameter to evaluate the performance of ILLOD on the modified requirements data.